H.R. 4016: Department of Defense Appropriations Act, 2026

 Pentagon leaders and budget offices

-The bill would block funding for mask mandates and vaccine requirements affecting these groups.
-It also blocks Pentagon funding for certain gender-affirming medical care.
+The bill blocks funding to enforce COVID mask and vaccine mandates on these groups.
+It also blocks Pentagon funding for gender-affirming surgery and hormone therapy.

-UNRWA, EcoHealth Alliance, NewsGuard Technologies, the Wuhan Institute of Virology, and laboratories controlled by foreign adversaries are all targeted for funding restrictions in this measure.
+UNRWA, EcoHealth Alliance, NewsGuard Technologies, the Wuhan Institute of Virology, and labs controlled by foreign adversaries are all cut off from funding under this Act.

 Share this story